- Jobber Blueprint /

 You’ll also need a dumpster and a roof hoist, but these can cost thousands of dollars.
 It’s best to rent them till your business is profitable enough to fit the purchase into your small business budget.

-- Print business cards with your business name, logo, and contact information, then pass them out to people in the community.
+- Print business cards with your business name, logo, and contact information, and pass them out to people in the community.

 - Vehicle decals are easy to apply, make your work vehicle look more professional, and serve as a large mobile billboard for your services as you drive around town.
 If you have room in the budget, take your vehicle to the next level with a custom wrap.